iscc/iscc-evm/README.md

 transaction (`tx.origin`) and not by the calling contract (`msg.sender`).
 ISCC-IDs are minted, indexed, and resolved off-chain by public ISCC-RESOLVERS.

-The ISCC-HUB ensures that registration events  can be monitored efficiently and always include at least the addreses of the DECLARER (tx.origin) and the REGISTRAR (msg.sender).
+The ISCC-HUB ensures that registration events can be monitored efficiently and always include the addreses of the DECLARER (tx.origin) and the REGISTRAR (msg.sender).
 It is recommended to also provide a URL where additional declaration information conforming to the ISCC metadata schema can be found (see: https://schema.iscc.codes/)

-The `data`-field is reserved for protocol extensions.
+The `message`-field is reserved for protocol extensions.

 # EVM Deployments